RenrenRihitoRayo/dpl/syntax/sublime/README.md

 by adding it to the system paths.

 Example path `C:\resU\OneSh*ttyDrive\Desktop\dpl`
-not the file lath but the directory it is in.
+not the file path but the directory it is in.

 ### Step 2